 2003 Hamilton College Honorary Degree

-David Grubin, acting on the authority of the Board of Trustees, I am very pleased to confer on you the degree of Doctor of Fine Arts of Hamilton College, admitting you to all of its rights and privileges.
-In token whereof, we present you with this diploma and invest you with this hood.
+Roger W. Straus, Jr., acting on the authority of the Board of Trustees, I am very pleased to confer on you the degree of Doctor of Humane Letters of Hamilton College, admitting you to all of its rights and privileges.
+In token whereof, we invest you with this hood.

 Eugene M. Tobin